chimbori/bugbear/README.md

 The data format used by BugBear is exactly the same as ACRA (minus a few fields that BugBear chooses not to log), so you can use any ACRA-compatible backend to collect and analyze crashes.
 We recommend [Acrarium](https://github.com/F43nd1r/Acrarium), maintained by the current maintainer of ACRA.

+## New Features

+### Hosted Config

+Typically, the configuration for bug reporting libraries is baked into the app binary.
+But this prevents developers from being able to update the Report Upload URL, or to decommission bug reporting for apps that are no longer supported.

+BugBear offers a way to host the configuration on a remote server which is fetched at runtime & cached on the client.
+This allows developers to switch the reporting URL or disable BugBear entirely, all remotely.

 # License

     Copyright 2024 © Chimbori — Makers of Hermit, the Lite Apps Browser.